 Arching the back flattens out the tummy and highlights beautiful feminine curves.
 This position is very flattering in the case of boudoir photography for plus-size models.

-Highlighting the model’s booty is a must in a plus-size boudoir photography session.
-Remember to instruct your model to push her butt out by arching towards you when capturing this shot.
+Highlighting the model’s booty is necessary for a plus-size boudoir photography session.
+When capturing this shot, instruct your model to push her butt out by arching towards you.

 Creating silhouette images is a dramatic and eye-catching way to highlight voluptuous curves.
 Try shooting against a bright light source.
 Have your model stretch herself upwards to really show off her incredible body!